niksauer/country-counter/PLOT_PROMPTS.md

 - Yes, please use the `code` instead

 - Remove any references to `short_name` and set `code` to `None` if it matches `name`

+- Update the plot script to iterate over the locations in the JSON output and infer the state based on the coordinates instead of the fuzzy matched state names